wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/file-processing/mailto-transport-examples.md

 </m0:getQuote>
 ```

-After a few seconds (for example 30 seconds), you should receive a POX response in your e-mail account with the stock quote reply.
+After a few seconds (for example 30 seconds), you should receive a POX response to your email account with the stock quote information.